 We want to lead the transformation of the industry through responsible management based on our stringent Compliance Programme (with recurrent audits and evaluations that are uniform in all the markets where we operate) and with permanent training for our suppliers.
 Our unique ‘workers at the centre’ strategy is rooted in respect for human and labour rights, social dialogue, worker wellbeing and empowerment in our workplace and across the industry.

 Safeguarding human rights and upholding labour standards is key and we operate on a principle of continuous improvement.
-We work in partnership with many organisations including IndustriALL, the international trade union federation with whom we have a pioneering Global Framework Agreement to achieve strong industrial relations and worker satisfaction.
+We work in partnership with many organisations including IndustriALL, the international trade union federation with whom we have a pioneering Global Framework Agreement to achieve strong industrial relations and worker satisfaction We have a common strategy - “Workers at the centre” - which is articulated around social dialogue and employee well-being and empowerment in every area of the industry, with which we want to reach three million people by 2025.

 We are also reducing the consumption of water across the supply chain by 25% by 2025 to help deliver a positive impact for local environments, particularly for marine and freshwater habitats and nearby communities.
 To achieve this and other related initiatives, we have a specific programme that helps wet processing facilities reduce and optimise their water use and to obtain the highest classification in our audits.